 The relevant department of OTP Bank annually conducts a phishing campaign to raise awareness.
-In order to comply with regulatory recommendations, OTP Group has created a role-based cyber security awareness training, which is also available to the subsidiaries.
+In order to comply with regulatory recommendations, the OTP Group has created a role-based cyber security awareness training, which is also available to the subsidiaries.
 OTP Group has also introduced group-wide security solutions which enables faster deployment within the subsidiaries and more seamless daily operations.
 Knowledge sharing is also important and therefore a rotation programme has been initiated within OTP Group, during which employees of the Issuer will be able to visit OTP Bank's relevant departments to have an insight into how processes work at OTP Bank level.

-In 2022 OTP Group has signed a contract with Bluevoyant, a cybersecurity company which assists in assessing the security risks of its suppliers and enhances its brand protection capabilities.
-Additionally, it also gave its subsidiaries the option to use this service for their own suppliers from 2023 to boost OTP Group's resilience.
-With the entry into force of the EU's DORA regulation, OTP Group has initiated a tender process to be able to meet the requirements of this regulation.
-At the end of 2022, OTP Group has contracted a supplier for a group wide penetration test that covers all the foreign subsidiaries of OTP Group.
-This test is still in progress at the date of this Base Prospectus.
+The OTP Group uses third party monitoring service which assists in continuously assessing the external security risks of the group members and also uses a separate cyber security service provider to enhance its brand protection capabilities.

-OTP Group has a major focus on money-laundering prevention and compliance with sanction regimes in order to manage reputational, legal and financial risks stemming from compliance failure.
-The top priority for OTP Group has been building strong internal controls, policies and systems, and a sound risk culture.
+The OTP Group has a major focus on money-laundering prevention and compliance with sanction regimes in order to manage reputational, legal and financial risks stemming from compliance failure.
+The top priority for the OTP Group has been building strong internal controls, policies and systems, and a sound risk culture.

-Insurance coverage is also used to manage operational risk.
+The OTP Group's insurance coverage is also used to manage operational risk.
 The Issuer has the following insurance cover:

+- property damage insurance;

-- liability insurance; and - motor insurance.
+- liability insurance; and

+- motor insurance.

 As most insurance is managed locally, a group-level insurance framework has not been implemented.
-Members of OTP Group are allowed to purchase additional local insurance cover.
+Members of the OTP Group are allowed to purchase additional local insurance cover.
 Insurance policies are renewed regularly.
 There is no current plan to terminate any of the existing insurance coverage.
 Current insurance policies are believed by the Issuer's management to be appropriate based on prevailing regulations and management decisions.

-There is no indication that insurance will not be available to OTP Group members on commercially reasonable terms.
+There is no indication that insurance will not be available to the OTP Group on commercially reasonable terms.

 The Issuer takes into account the Regulation (EU) 2016/679 (the "General Data Protection Regulation" or "GDPR"), and other relevant guidelines and opinions of the competent data protection authorities in order to comply with privacy requirements.
-All documents such as general business rules and privacy notices and procedures are in line with the GDPR and the applicable national laws.
+All documents such as general terms and conditions and privacy notices and procedures are in line with the GDPR and the applicable national laws.
 A register of data protection activities was established and is kept up-to-date.
 Personal data breaches are recorded and classified concerning the risk they have to the rights of data subjects.
 Employees of the Issuer receive privacy training regularly to increase awareness of the responsibilities under the GDPR.